Rorschach3/beauty-Salon/README.md

 > About Page

-- About page has some positive statements about the beauty salon, cotact information, hours of operation and quick links to social media.
+- About page has some positive statements about the beauty salon, contact information, hours of operation and quick links to social media.

 > Appointments Page